akigogikar/LinChat/README.md

 ./target/release/analysis_service
 ```

-The admin interface is protected via HTTP basic auth.
-The default username is `admin` and the password is read from the `admin_password` field in `app/config.json` or the `ADMIN_PASSWORD` environment variable when first run.
-Navigate to `/admin` to update the OpenRouter API key used for LLM queries.
-You can also set the model used for completions by editing the `openrouter_model` value in `app/config.json` or via the admin page.
+Authentication for the admin interface uses HTTP basic auth.
+Update the OpenRouter API key or model via the `/admin` page.

 ### Environment Configuration

-LinChat reads configuration from environment variables so it can run in different
-deployments.
-Set `LINCHAT_ENV` to `development` or `production` to load
-`app/config.<env>.json` if present.
-Database and vector store locations can be
-overridden with `LINCHAT_DB_FILE` and `LINCHAT_VECTOR_DIR`.
-Logging is
-configured via `LOG_LEVEL` and `LOG_FILE` which write structured logs that also
-populate the audit trail tables.
-For HTTPS deployments pass `--ssl-keyfile` and
-`--ssl-certfile` to `uvicorn` or use a reverse proxy with TLS termination.
+Set `LINCHAT_ENV` to `development` or `production` to load the appropriate config.
+Database and vector store locations are controlled by `LINCHAT_DB_FILE` and `LINCHAT_VECTOR_DIR`.
+Logging is configured via `LOG_LEVEL` and `LOG_FILE`.
+For HTTPS deployments pass `--ssl-keyfile` and `--ssl-certfile` to `uvicorn` or use a reverse proxy.

 ### Authentication & Teams

-Users can register and log in using JWT cookies powered by **fastapi-users**.
-After authentication you can upload documents and choose to share them with your team.
-The `/documents` endpoint lists private files plus any that teammates shared with the workspace.

-Administrators can view registered users and recent audit logs in the `/admin` dashboard.
+Users register and log in with JWT cookies provided by **fastapi-users**.
+After authenticating you can upload documents and share them with your workspace.
+Administrators can manage users and view audit logs at `/admin`.

-The FastAPI backend exposes `/custom_analysis` which uploads an Excel file and asks the LLM to produce Rust code for just-in-time analysis using Polars.
-The generated program is compiled and executed on the server, and the JSON results are returned to the caller.

 ### Frontend SPA

-A simple React application lives in `frontend/` and communicates with the FastAPI
-endpoints.
-It supports uploading documents, asking questions, viewing cited
-sources, generating tables and charts, and exporting a PDF.
-To run it locally:
+The React frontend in `frontend/` communicates with the FastAPI endpoints.
+It supports document uploads, question answering with citations, table and chart generation and PDF export.
+To run locally:

 ```bash
 cd frontend